TechnoPrashant/Sizer/README.md

 - [Note](#note)

 # Existing User
-## Hello Existing users, I have updated the package for supporting Flutter 2.0 and solving many bugs then Whenever you update 1.x.x to 2.x.x will be got many errors so please update the package with the new below code.
+## Hello Existing users, I have updated the package to support Flutter 2.0 and solved many bugs.
+So, whenever you update 1.x.x to 2.x.x, you will most likely get many errors so please update your existing code with the new code below.

 # Installation ⬇️
 Add to pubspec.yaml.